File a TBI Claim for Rightful Compensation

 If you or someone you love has suffered a traumatic brain injury due to another’s recklessness or wrongdoing, it is well within your rights to seek compensation from the at-fault party.
-The New York injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, are dedicated to helping TBI victims and their families overcome and recover their losses.
+The New York injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are dedicated to helping TBI victims and their families overcome and recover their losses.

 Common causes of TBI include auto accidents, slips and falls, motorcycle and bicycle crashes, violent crime, and construction accidents.
 Depending on the seriousness of the injury and the area of the brain that was affected, the impact of a TBI on a survivor’s life can vary.
 The following are just some of the issues they may face in the future: